Skip to main content

 Do I need a rotation at UNC if I spent my time in Charlotte/Asheville/Wilmington?

-Yes, at least the AI and often it is helpful to do an elective in ENT prior to the AI to meet the department and get experience in ENT.
+Yes, at least the AI and in some cases it is helpful to do an elective in otolaryngology prior to the AI to meet the department and get experience in ENT.
+However, this is ideally discussed with a CGA prior to scheduling.

 When do I need to meet with my career goal advisor?
 How do I prepare?

-As soon as you are interested in ENT – the sooner the better.
+As soon as you are interested in otolaryngology – the sooner the better.
 Make sure to bring your CV.

 How many letters of recommendation do I need?
 From whom should I get them?

-At least three but most people do four.
-Typically, one is from the department chair and the others are often from other ENT attendings.
-May people get one from their away rotation.
+At least three but often four.
+Typically, one is from the department chair and usually from other otolaryngology attendings.
+Many people get one from one of their away rotations.

 When do I ask for my letters?
 What do they need?

-Often people ask on their AI – asking earlier is always better.
-Often you will need to give your CV and sometimes your personal statement to the person you ask.
+Summer before ERAS.
+Often people ask on their AI – asking earlier is always helpful.
+It is helpful for letter writers to have your CV and potentially a draft of your personal statement if you have one.

 How do I determine the best programs I should apply to?